 Set Up a Password Manager

 Choosing a password manager

 Bitwarden calls your password storage account your “vault” and they refer to your key that protects that vault as your “master password.”
 So first we're going to make one more strong and unique password to serve as your “master password” or your key.

-As before, we recommend using the Bitwarden Password Generator site to make it.
-For this one, we strongly recommend a passphrase.
+As before, I recommend using the Bitwarden Password Generator site to make it.
+For this one, I strongly recommend a passphrase.
 This is the one strong and unique password that you should try to commit to memory.

-You may need some time to memorize this passphrase, so you could write this one down if you'd like, but we only recommend doing so temporarily.
-If you would like to write this down temporarily, we recommend starting with a fresh index card or piece of paper that you can keep separate and safe until you destroy it.
+You may need some time to memorize this passphrase, so you could write this one down if you'd like, but I only recommend doing so temporarily.
+If you would like to write this down temporarily, I recommend starting with a fresh index card or piece of paper that you can keep separate and safe until you destroy it.